 There’s nothing extra to buy – this functionality is all included when you’re a PolicyPak Professional customer.

-PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy and desktop management, runs MDMandGPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.
+PolicyPak was designed by former Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy and desktop management, runs MDMandGPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to manage your Spoon or Novell ZENworks Application Virtualization application, PolicyPak is here for you.

 Click on Webinar to get the software and try it out for yourself.

 PolicyPak extends Group Policy to Spoon / Novell ZENworks App Virtualization video transcript